luizgssferreira/churn_twitch/README.md

 ![Alt text](images/cohorts-and-oot.png)

-## Joining Feature Store Tables and the Target Variable
+### Joining Feature Store Tables and the Target Variable

 The **Analytical Base Table (ABT)** is constructed by joining all features from the Feature Store with the churn flag.
 This unified dataset serves as the foundation for modeling and evaluation.
 The modular design ensures that any updates to feature definitions or churn criteria automatically propagate to the ABT.

 ---

-# SEMMA Framework Integration with MLflow for Churn Prediction
+## SEMMA Framework Integration with MLflow for Churn Prediction

+### **Objective** 1.

+**Develop a Predictive Model for Churn**
+Build a machine learning algorithm to predict the likelihood of churn among Twitch users in Teo's Loyalty System.

 The churn prediction model follows the **SEMMA** methodology, integrated with **MLflow** for experiment tracking and management.
 SEMMA consists of: